keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

     defined for Keptn.

 * KLT is not a delivery tool
-  because it does not deploy applications.
+  because it does not provide promotion.
-  Instead, it focuses on supporting the deployment of your application in your Kubernetes environment.
-  It works with standard deployment tools such as ArgoCD, Flux, even `kubectl -- apply`.
+  Instead, it works with standard deployment tools such as ArgoCD, Flux, even `kubectl -- apply`.
   KLT then prevents the scheduling and deployment of workflows if the environment does not meet